ntu-aris/ntu_viral_dataset/evaluation_tutorial.md

 </p>
 <p style="text-align: center;">Fig 1.
 The content of the evaluation package, and outputs after running the evaluation script</p>

 The package contains multiple MATLAB scripts and several log files of the ouput of our SLAM method.
-Specifically the logs are created by calling the following commands before launching the SLAM method
+Specifically the logs are created by calling the following commands before launching the SLAM method in a ubuntu terminal.
 <a name="log-commands"></a>
 ```shell
 timeout $LOG_DUR rostopic echo -p --nostr --noarr /viral_slam/pred_odom > $OUTPUT_DIR/predict_odom.csv &